abhiroop700758658/NN_ICP-1/README.md

 The time complexity of the code is O(n^2) and the space complexity is O(n)

+**1.1 ICP-1_1.1**
+This code is used to execute arithmetic operators
+The user is prompted to enter two integer numbers (n1 and n2).

+The code performs basic arithmetic operations on the input numbers.
+Addition: n1 + n2
+Subtraction: n1 - n2
+Multiplication: n1 * n2
+Division: n1 / n2
+Modular Division (Remainder): n1 % n2

+The results of these operations are printed.

+The results of the arithmetic operations (addition, subtraction, multiplication, division, and modular division) are printed.

+**Example:**
+**Input:**
+9
+7

+**Output:**
+addition: 16
+subtraction: 2
+multiplication: 63
+division: 1.28571
+modular division: 1

+The time complexity of the code is O(1) and the space complexity is O(1)

 **2. ICP-1_2**
 This code is used to modify or replace a word in a sentence.